Gyarbij/xknow_infosec/M365D_Splunk_TA_microsoft-cloudservices_fieldaliases.md

 # Improved Field naming in Splunk_TA_microsoft-cloudservices for Azure Eventhub data containing Microsoft 365 Defender events

-When using the TA-App [**Splunk Add-on for Microsoft Cloud Services**](https://splunkbase.splunk.com/app/3110/) for ingesting Azure Event Hub data (for example Azure AuditLogs, Azure SignInLogs, Defender for Endpoint Streaming API events)
-JSON data will be correctly extracted using KV_MODE=json, but since data is nested JSON within body.records.properties the field naming will be ugly and inefficient.
+When using TA-App [**Splunk Add-on for Microsoft Cloud Services**](https://splunkbase.splunk.com/app/3110/) for ingesting Azure Event Hub data (for example Azure AuditLogs, Azure SignInLogs, Defender for Endpoint Streaming API events) JSON data will be correctly extracted using KV_MODE=json, but since data is nested JSON within body.records.properties the field naming will be ugly and inefficient.

-Please note: the TA-App [**Microsoft Azure Add-on for Splunk**](https://splunkbase.splunk.com/app/3757/) does not have this field naming issue, but is deprecated for Azure Event Hubs collection and therefore shouldn't be used anymore.
+Please note: TA-App [**Microsoft Azure Add-on for Splunk**](https://splunkbase.splunk.com/app/3757/) doesn't have this field naming issue, but is deprecated for Azure Event Hubs ingestion and therefore shouldn't be used anymore.

-There existing another TA-App called [**Splunk Add-on for Microsoft Defender for Endpoint Advanced Hunting**](https://github.com/splunk/TA-microsoft-365-defender-advanced-hunting-add-on/blob/master/default/props.conf) which adds CIM-support by Splunk officially for Microsoft 365 Defender for Endpoint streaming API raw data, but it's still work-in-progress.
-This App could later be officially used to normalize MDE raw data field names against Splunk's Common-Information-Model (CIM) - meanwhile use the temporary solution as shown here:

-## You want to have your fields readable again
+TA-App [**Splunk Add-on for Microsoft Defender for Endpoint Advanced Hunting**](https://splunkbase.splunk.com/app/5518/) adds official CIM support by Splunk for Microsoft 365 Defender for Endpoint streaming API data via Splunk Add-on for Microsoft Cloud Services (which with version 4.3.3+ was changed to loop body.records but you still end up with body.properties).
+You may now use the CIM fields, it does not fix core issue of field namings caused by Event Hubs message format.
+Below suggestions further down can be used during search-time for renaming.
+But if you don't want to use the CIM and don't want to rename fields during search-time, a Splunk Add-on which re-formats the Azure Event hubs message body.properties during index-time can be found here: [**Microsoft Cloud Services Event Hub True Fashion Add-on for Splunk**](https://splunkbase.splunk.com/app/6508/#/details) - this can be used with Splunk Add-on for Microsoft Cloud Services and removes Event Hub embedded overhead without doing any CIM mapping or field extractions - giving you simply direct field access.

 <img src="/screenshots/M365D_Splunk_TA_microsoft-cloudservices_fieldaliases.png" width="700" height="700" />

 ## Alternative A) Rename during Search-Time with sucessful KV_MODE=json
 ```